miketikh/gauntlet-clipforge/Tasks/phase_2_recording.md

 Phase 2 is complete when all of the following are true:

+### Unified Recording UX
+- [ ] User clicks single "Record" button to open unified modal
+- [ ] Step 1 shows three clear recording options (Screen / Webcam / Screen + Webcam)
+- [ ] Each recording type has appropriate configuration step (Step 2a/2b/2c)
+- [ ] Recording controls (Step 3) are consistent across all recording types
+- [ ] "Back" button allows returning to Step 1 to change recording type

 ### Screen Recording
-- [ ] User can click "Record Screen" button and see list of available screens/windows
-- [ ] User can select a screen/window and start recording
+- [ ] User can select a screen/window from source grid
 - [ ] Recording timer shows elapsed time during recording
 - [ ] User can stop recording and file is saved automatically
 - [ ] Recording appears in media library with thumbnail and metadata
 - [ ] Recording can be added to timeline and played in preview

 ### Webcam Recording
-- [ ] User can click "Record Webcam" button and see webcam preview
+- [ ] User can see webcam preview and select camera (if multiple)
 - [ ] User can start webcam recording with audio
 - [ ] Recording includes both video and audio from microphone
 - [ ] User can stop recording and file is saved automatically
 - [ ] Webcam recording appears in media library with webcam badge

 ### Simultaneous Screen + Webcam (PiP)
-- [ ] User can click "Record Screen + Webcam" button
 - [ ] User can select screen source while seeing webcam preview
+- [ ] User can configure PiP position (4 options) and size (3 options)
 - [ ] Both recordings start simultaneously
 - [ ] Both recordings stop simultaneously
 - [ ] Screen recording added to Track 0, webcam to Track 1 automatically
-- [ ] Webcam positioned in bottom-right corner (PiP layout)
+- [ ] Webcam positioned according to selected PiP configuration
-- [ ] Export produces video with webcam overlay in correct position
+- [ ] Export produces video with webcam overlay in correct position and size
 - [ ] Exported video plays smoothly with no sync issues

 ### Error Handling